 The following information is about thrush in and around the penis.
 For information about thrush infections of the groin go to our male groin - irritation and infection page.

-It normally does not cause any problems because it is kept under control by the immune system and by other bacteria in the body.
-However, some factors can allow the fungus to grow, which can lead to symptoms.
+Candida normally does not cause any problems because it is kept under control by the immune system and by other bacteria in the body.
+However, some factors such as skin irritation, taking antibiotics or poorly controlled diabetes can allow the fungus to multiply, which can lead to symptoms.

 The most common symptoms are: